toby-cloud/js-client/README.md

-# toby-js-client
+# Toby Websockets

-Toby javascript client for browser use.
+> Connect to toby with any browser or application.